chef/chef-web-docs/generated/generated_content/workstation/cookstyle/chef_deprecations_easyinstallresource.md

 | --- | --- | --- |
 | Enabled | No | All Versions |

-Don't use the deprecated easy_install resource removed in Chef Infra Client 13.
+do not use the deprecated easy_install resource removed in Chef Infra Client 13.

 ## Examples